InnerSourceCommons/managing-innersource-projects/governance/governance.md

   products is not needed.
 - InnerSource usually deploys to a single instance.
 Then, the needed scope for deployment training might be narrowed down.
-- Motivation: InnerSource is less sexy than open source, and the pool of possible contributors is smaller.
+- Motivation: InnerSource is less exciting than open source, and the pool of possible contributors is smaller.
 Motivation is more challenging and needs more effort and skill.